Self-Interaction Controls Vortex Scale in Soliton Mergers: Conclusions

 The physical significance of studying turbulence in this context lies in its implications for understanding the structure and evolution of dark matter halos.
 Turbulent vortex structures serve as dynamical probes of the underlying physics, revealing how self-interactions influence the organization and energy distribution within the system.
 In the ultra-light dark matter model, these structures can act as gravitational seeds, potentially influencing the condensation of ordinary matter and forming observable ring-like structures\cite{Alvarez-Rios:2025ydz}.
 By quantifying the dependence of vortex scales on $g$, our study provides a framework for connecting microscopic interactions to macroscopic flow patterns, offering insights into the formation and stability of dark matter halos.
 Furthermore, the observed turbulence properties, such as extended correlation lengths and coherent structures for higher $g$, suggest potential observational signatures, such as distinct density or velocity patterns, that could be probed in astrophysical observations.

-These findings underscore the importance of considering nonlinear self-interactions in modeling soliton dynamics and their role in shaping the small-scale structure of dark matter halos.
+In ultra-light dark matter scenarios, wave interference substructures, including vortices, induce flux anomalies of 5-10\% in strongly lensed systems through gravitational lensing magnification effects and may produce time-varying deflections due to fast-moving vortex rings, thereby providing a unique probe to distinguish substructure power spectra from traditional subhalos.
+For QCD axions or ultralight bosons, these vortices and broader interference patterns diminish signals in certain detection experiments (e.g., cavity haloscopes)\cite{Hui_2021}.
+Our findings highlight the critical role of nonlinear self-interactions in modeling soliton dynamics and their influence on the small-scale structure of dark matter halos, thus holding significant implications for future Earth-based, astrophysical, and cosmological surveys aimed at detecting novel boson particles across a wide range of scales.
 Future work will focus on exploring the long-term evolution of these vortex structures, their stability under varying initial conditions, and their implications for observational signatures in cosmological contexts.

 \acknowledgments We would especially like to thank Zhipan Li for his assistance in setting up the clusters.
+We would also like to thank Hongyi Zhang for constructive comments which helped to improve this paper.
 JC acknowledges the support from the Fundamental Research Funds for the Central Universities (SWU-KR22012, SWU-KT25031) and the Chongqing Natural Science Foundation General Project (2023NSCQ-MSX1929).
 This research was also facilitated by the computational resources in the School of Physical Science and Technology at Southwest University.